-Downtown Development Authority (DDA) - The DDA is governed by a board of no less than nine (9) and no more than thirteen (13) directors.
-Members of the governing board of the DDA are appointed by the City Commission.
-In addition, the Clinton County Board of Commissioners appoints one (1) County representative to the board.
+Downtown Development Authority (DDA) - The DDA is governed by a board of no less than eight and no more than twelve directors.
+The members of the governing board are recommended by the DDA board and appointed by the City Commission.
+In addition, the Clinton County Board of Commissioners appoints one County representative to the board.
 The City also has the ability to significantly influence operations of the DDA.
 Additionally, the DDA's budget is subject to approval by the City Commission.
 The DDA may issue debt payable solely from tax increment revenues.
 The full faith and credit of the City may be given for the debt of the DDA.
 The DDA is included in the City's audited financial statements and separate financial statements have not been issued.

-Local Development Finance Authority (LDFA) - The LDFA is governed by a ten (10) member board, seven (7) of whom are appointed by the Chief Executive Officer, subject to approval by the City Commission, one (1) of whom is appointed by the Clinton County Board of Commissioners, and two (2) of whom are appointed by the chief executive officer of St. Johns Public Schools.
+Local Development Finance Authority (LDFA) - The LDFA is governed by a ten member board, seven of whom are appointed by the Chief Executive Officer, subject to approval by the City Commission, one of whom is appointed by the Clinton County Board of Commissioners, and two of whom are appointed by the chief executive officer of St. Johns Public Schools.
 The purpose of the LDFA is to eliminate the causes of unemployment, under-employment, and joblessness and to promote economic growth in the City, pursuant to Act 281 of the Public Acts of Michigan, 1986, as amended.
 The City has the ability to significantly influence operations of the LDFA and also has a potential financial benefit or burden.
 The LDFA is legally separate and fiscally independent of the City.
 The LDFA is included in the City's audited financial statements and separate financial statements have not been issued.